What are the Different Types of Legal Funding?

 Traditional loans are regulated.
 Federal governments have laws to protect the interest of borrowers and lenders.
 However, lawsuit loans are different.
-Lending firms argue that lawsuit funding isn’t the same as typical loans as they are non-recourse.
+Lending firms argue that lawsuit funding isn’t the same as typical loans, as they are non-recourse.
 The plaintiffs or borrowers are not obligated to pay the money borrowed if they don’t win their case.

-Some states are convinced not to impose any regulations for lawsuit loans.
+Some states are convinced not to impose any regulations for pre-settlement loans.
 However, specific states and courts require lenders to comply with federal lending laws.
 You need to check with your lawyers about whether or not your state has regulations.

 Cons: Excessive hidden fees.